cloudflare/cloudflare-docs/content/load-balancing/understand-basics/load-balancing-components.md

 ## Pools

 Within Cloudflare, pools represent your endpoints and how they are organized.
-As such, a pool can be a group of several endpoints, or you could also have only one endpoint per pool.
-Depends on what best suits your use case.
+As such, a pool can be a group of several endpoints, or you could also have only one endpoint per pool — it depends on what best suits your use case.

 For example, if you are only using Cloudflare to globally distribute traffic across regions ([global traffic steering](/load-balancing/understand-basics/traffic-steering/steering-policies/)), each pool could represent one region and, within each region, you could have one endpoint that represents the entry point to your data center.